 You want to make your sales page as persuasive as possible by including testimonials and lots of social proof.
 Try to predict every possible objection someone could have to buying your course, and then offer a solution to those objections.

-I've gone over how to create your sales page in more detail inside my "how to create an online course" and sales funnel articles, so I won't go in to too much more detail here.
+I've gone over how to create your sales page in more detail inside my how to create an online course article and as part of my how to create a sales funnel article, so I won't go in to too much more detail here.

 Free feel to give those a read if you want to learn more about creating your sales page.

 In addition to a sales page, you should also create an opt-in form on your website that will allow people who might be interested in your course but not quite ready to buy to sign up to your email list.

 Then you should design an email sequence that will nurture these leads, build trust, and help them get to know and understand how you can help them in more detail in your course.

 For more info on the marketing of your course, check out my other articles on this topic.